mashalumairniazi/CSS-Color-Markers/README.md

-# Project 3: CSS Color Markers - Responsive Web Design (FreeCodeCamp)
+# Project 3: CSS Color Markers - Responsive Web Design (FCC)

 ##### This repository contains the completed code for Project 3 in the FreeCodeCamp "Responsive Web Design" course.